KynanTANGUY/profil/README.md

-# HellO' I'm Kynan :smile:
+# Hello I'm Kynan :smile:

 **A passionate Fullstack Developper from Bretagne.**